qiling9760/sep11-freedom-project/blog/entry06.md

 It is also important that I need to change my pitch when presenting to different people.
 For example, when someone who come by is a person who took the computer science class before, I can shorten my part of explaining the code because they knew what they mean.
 If the person who I present to do not know about coding, I may need to explaining the code more easy to understand.

+## Skills
+### Communication
+While making the presentation and elevator pitch, my partner and I need to divide the task.
+We talked about what should be include in our slides, and who should present what part.
+We need to communicate and come to an agreement.

+### Leadership
+I took the lead when making the presentation.
+I told my partner what code we should show to our class and decided what time we meet up to make the slideshow.
+I also answered the audience's questions after the presentation.